whiteblue3/apoweroftrance-radio-system/musicdaemon/README.md

 - GET method used for retrieve status of daemon
 - POST method used for queue-in the track to playlist

-## GET calliing rule
+## GET calling rule
+Call like this

     http://127.0.0.1:9000/[music daemon name]

 ## POST calling rule
+Call like this

     http://127.0.0.1:9000

-Also post data must be like this
+You can post data like this

-### POST: queue command
-queue command is add music to playlist

     {
         "host": "server",
         "target": "yui",
         "command": "queue",
         "data": {
-            "id": 0,
+            "id": "0",
             "location": "/Users/whiteblue3/Documents/dev/projects/apoweroftrance.com/source/radio/volumes/demo.mp3",
             "artist": "MOBIUS",
             "title": "Trance Template"